zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations_old.md

     - PREVIOUSYEARRECEIVABLES to PREVIOUS YEAR RECEIVABLES
     - PREVIOUSYEARREVENUE to PREVIOUS YEAR REVENUE

-3. Now click on “Apply Script” to complete data preparation steps.
+7. Now click on “Apply Script” to complete data preparation steps.
 And now dataset is ready for visualization.
     ![](./images/oascdb34.png " ")

 ## Step 3: Build Visualizations ##
 Let us analyze the data to get some insights using different kind of visualizaions.

-1. **Performance Tile**
+1. **Performance Tile** Visualization
-To summarize key metrics like Revenue, we can use  “Performance Tile” visualization.
+To summarize key metrics, for example revenue we can use “Performance Tile” visualization.
-   Select  “Revenue” from data pane and Pick “Performance Tile” for visualization as below.
+   Select  “Revenue” and Pick “Performance Tile” for visualization as below.
     ![](./images/oascdb35.png " ")

    Now do some required changes using Left Bottom "properties" section.